Vestride/Shuffle/apps/website/docs/faqs.md

 Yes.
 Use the `isCentered` option.

-## It’s not working with Boostrap 4
+## It’s not working with Bootstrap 4

 Bootstrap 4 uses flexbox for grids, so your main shuffle container element must be a `.row` and the items inside the row (shuffle items) should all be columns.
 See the [Bootstrap 4 grid demo](https://codepen.io/Vestride/details/weWbJQ).